akka/akka/akka-docs/src/main/paradox/stream/stream-testkit.md

  * sources and sinks specifically crafted for writing tests from the `akka-stream-testkit` module.

 It is important to keep your data processing pipeline as separate sources, flows and sinks.
-This makes them easily testable by wiring them up to other sources or sinks, or some test harnesses that `akka-testkit` or `akka-stream-testkit` provide.
+This makes them testable by wiring them up to other sources or sinks, or some test harnesses that `akka-testkit` or `akka-stream-testkit` provide.